EavCmr/alx-zero_day/README.md

 My first readme
-this is my update , do i really need to do it
+this is my update, do I really need to do it